kmaritripley/kmaritripley.github.io/_projects/happy_hour.md

 # Happy Hour

 Digital illustrations, inspired by Cirque du Soleil and delicious cocktails.
+Because why not?